sul-dlss/infrastructure-integration-test/README.md

 No matter which environment you run tests in, you may be prompted to type in your Stanford credentials and will then need to approve a multi-factor authentication push.
 If you tire of typing in your credentials, see the `Other Configuration` section below for help securely storing them.

-When running the create_virtual_object test, you can create more than two constituents by running as follows:
+When running the virtual_object_creation test, you can create more than two constituents by running as follows:

 `SETTINGS__NUMBER_OF_CONSTITUENTS=11 bundle exec rspec`